ACTM-darpa/info-and-links/ML_Methods/README.md

 ## Machine learning and data science tutorials, links and literature related to Climate and Weather datasets

-### Relevant links for earth data science
+### Relevant tutorials for earth data science

 1. Free course from Earthlab on [Earth Data Science](https://www.earthdatascience.org/)
 2. Ebook written by Dr. Ryan Abernathey: [An Introduction to Earth and Environmental Data Science](https://earth-env-data-science.github.io/intro.html)

+### Toolkit

-2. [Pangeo Ecosystem](https://pangeo.io/): consists of open-source repositories and packages relevant for handling datasets in the earth sciences
+[Pangeo Ecosystem](https://pangeo.io/): consists of open-source repositories and packages relevant for handling datasets in the earth sciences

-### Common Python Packages used for handling climate/weather data
+#### Common Python Packages used for handling climate/weather data

 1. xarray
 2. xesmf